Federated Heavy Hitters Discovery with Differential Privacy: Experiments

 \section{Experiments}

-In this section, we showcase the performance of our trie-based heavy hitters (TrieHH) algorithm on real data and compare it to Apple's Sequence Fragment Puzzle (SFP) algorithm, a state-of-the-art sketching based algorithm for discovering heavy hitters with local DP \citep{apple2017}.
-For a more fair comparison, we ``amplify'' a local $\varepsilon_{local}$ used by SFP to a central $(\varepsilon, \delta = 1/n^2)$ used in TrieHH according to \cite{balle2019privacy}.
+We now showcase the performance of the trie-based heavy hitters (TrieHH) algorithm on real data and compare it to Apple's Sequence Fragment Puzzle (SFP) algorithm, a state-of-the-art sketching based algorithm for discovering heavy hitters with local DP \citep{apple2017}.
+We provide our source code implementation of both SFP and TrieHH at \url{https://github.com/tensorflow/federated/tree/master/tensorflow_federated/python/research/triehh}, and include a detailed description of SFP in Section \ref{sec:sfp} of the appendix.
+For a fair comparison between SFP and TrieHH, we ``amplify'' the local $\varepsilon_{local}$ used by SFP to a central $(\varepsilon, \delta)$ used in TrieHH according to Theorem 5.3 of \cite{balle2019privacy}.
 We also focus exclusively on the discovery stage of SFP and do not account for the count estimation stage.
-Since the tradeoff between precision and recall could be tuned by a parameter $T$ \footnote{The parameters are proxies and don't necessarily represent actual performance of Apple's system.} under SFP, we compare Trie HH and SFP using precision, recall, and $F_1$ score.
+Since the trade-off between precision and recall could be tuned by a parameter $T$ \footnote{The parameters are proxies and do not necessarily represent the actual performance of Apple’s system.} under SFP, we compare TrieHH and SFP using precision, recall, and $F_1$ score.
 We use Sentiment140, a rich Twitter dataset \citep{sentiment140}, and conduct three sets of experiments (see below for details).
 We run our experiments many times and report averaged utility metrics with 0.95 confidence intervals.
-The top 100 words and their frequencies are shown in Section C.3 of the supplementary material.